Gerry Laffy: Film

 For fifteen years, from 1982 to 1997, Laffy worked as personal manager for film director Russell Mulcahy.
 They formed the company LeBad Films together.
 Laffy also served as Mulcahy's personal assistant on his first three features Razorback, Highlander, and Duran Duran's Arena.
-He managed Mulcahy through the pinnacle of his career, including ten feature films and dozens of award-winning music videos (including Duran Duran, Queen, The Rolling Stones, Billy Joel, Elton John and Fleetwood Mac) and commercials (including the Ford Motor Company, Smirnoff, Opel, British Petroleum, Universal Studios, and Miller Brewing).
+He managed Mulcahy through the pinnacle of his career, including ten feature films and dozens of award-winning music videos (including Duran Duran, Queen, The Rolling Stones, Billy Joel, Elton John and Fleetwood Mac) and commercials (including Ford, Smirnoff, Opel, BP, Universal Studios and Miller Brewing).
 In 1995, he established his own film production company Laffy Michaels Filmworks, which set up John Carpenter's $20 million film Vampires, starring James Woods.

 Art

 Before his first band, Laffy started his career as a graphic artist at London Weekend Television.
-Since 2001, he has come full circle and is now a London-based artist with an international celebrity clientele for his quirky, funky pop art/mixed media canvases.
+Since 2001, he has come full circle and is now a London-based artist with a clientele for his quirky, funky pop art/mixed media canvases.